 How Can IoT Help?

-As an immediate use case, IoT devices could be installed to regulate these power deviations by simply using a delay timer associated with a relay switch.
+As an immediate Applications, IoT devices could be installed to regulate these power deviations by simply using a delay timer associated with a relay switch.
 This results in the power only being restored to the infrastructure once it stabilizes as power surges occur within the first 20 seconds and hardly ever after two minutes.

 Another problem is that infrastructure that must deal with repetitive power cycles is more likely to fail as the number of consecutive power cycles increases.
 It’s thus important to have knowledge of the number of times infrastructure has been power cycled as well as being able to identify which infrastructure has failed and not returned to service.
 IoT based power management devices should be deployed to aggregate these metrics.